Commercial Flooring: How to Select Your Finish

 Above all else, your floor must be durable and well-suited for its purposes.
 That doesn’t mean it can’t or shouldn’t look great, too.
 The way your floors look will leave an impression on your customers, guests, and employees.
 If you want to increase productivity and keep your guests coming back, think about which colors and finishes would complement your space the best.
 Think about your overall color scheme and brand/logo.
-For concrete floors, epoxy floor paint is often a good option, as you can choose from several colors, and you’re left with a glossy sheen that makes your space look and feel larger.
+For concrete floors, polyurea floor coatings are often a good option, as you can choose from several colors and styles, and you’re left with a glossy sheen that makes your space look and feel larger.

 Beyond mere aesthetic concerns, however, lie what truly matters.
 Once again, that’s function.
 The finish you choose for your floor shouldn’t just look great, but also act accordingly.
 Commercial floor paint will protect your floors to some degree, but reinforcement is always wise.
-Polyurea presents a strong alternative to epoxy, for instance.
+Polyurea presents a strong alternative to other floor coatings.

 Anderson Painting uses Penntek’s polyurea floor coating method to finish commercial floors.
 This is a multi-layered process that protects your concrete floors at the deepest level from moisture, chemicals, thermal shock, and more.
 Penntek’s coatings also offer plenty of style options, so your functional floor doesn’t have to lack a fashion sense.

 Of course, some floors need more protection than others.
 The amount of pressure and activity your floors receive can help determine the finish you choose for your commercial floor.
 For instance, if you run a busy commercial kitchen or high-tech laboratory, you’ll want the highest quality finish for your floors.
 Low-traffic facilities still need durable floors, but perhaps less protection than, say, a large industrial plant.